riccardobevilacqua/technical-assignment-tips/README.md

 # Technical Assignment Tips

+## Introduction

+As a mentor of [Hack Your Future](https://www.hackyourfuture.net/) I took some notes about topics or details some students might struggle with when they face a technical assignment for the first time.

+The intended audience is therefore people coming from different backgrounds and possibly with little to no experience of software engineering.

+## Tips

 A few suggestions, in no particular order, to deliver a technical assignment:

 1. **First things first**